Luis-Nobrega/OOM-Internship-WRF/README.md

 ![image](/scheme.png)
 ## Saving the image after editing
-After everything is setup, list the containers and get the CONTAINER ID:
+After everything is set up, list the containers and get the CONTAINER ID:
 ```
 exit
 # to list containers